raphaellondner-okta/okta.github.io/_source/docs/api/resources/oidc.md

 OpenID Connect extends OAuth 2.0:

-* Provides a signed `id_token` for the client and a UserInfo endpoint from which you can fetch user attributes.
+* Provides a signed <em>id_token</em> for the client and a UserInfo endpoint from which you can fetch user attributes.
 * Provides a standard set of scopes and claims for identities including profile, email, address, and phone.

-NOTE: illustration needs clean-up, but is it useful here?
-If not, what do we want?

 ![OpenID Architecture Diagram](/assets/img/openID_overview.png)

-Think of OAuth 2.0 as an authorization framework for delegeated access to APIs, and OpenID Connect as an SSO protocol for authenticating end-users and asserting their identity.
+Think of OAuth 2.0 as an authorization framework for delegated access to APIs, and OpenID Connect as an SSO protocol for authenticating end-users and asserting their identity.

+Okta is the identity provider (IP), responsible for verifying the identity of users and applications that exist in an organization’s directory, and ultimately issuing identity tokens upon successful authentication of those users and applications.

+An application that wants to outsource authentication to Okta must be registered in Okta, which uniquely identifies the app via its client credentials.
+Once a user has been authenticated, the application must validate the identity token’s integrity.
+For more information, see [Validating ID Tokens](#validating-id-tokens).

+> Important: Okta uses public key cryptography to sign tokens and verify that they are valid.
+See the "Signing Key Rollover" section for more information on the necessary logic you must have in your application to ensure it’s always updated with the latest keys.

+The flow of requests and responses for the authentication process is based on OAuth 2.0 and OpenID Connect protocols.
+The properties you need depend on which client profile and use case you are targeting, as explained in [OpenID Connect Workflows](openid-connect-workflows)

+## Claims

+ID tokens issued by Okta contain claims, or assertions of information about the subject that has been authenticated.
+These claims can be used by the application for various tasks.
+For example, they can be used to validate the token, identify the subject's directory tenant, display user information, and determine the subject's authorization.
+The claims present in any given security token are dependent upon the type of token, the type of credential used to authenticate the user, and the application configuration.

 ## OpenID Connect Workflows

-OpenID Connect provides three basic workflows:

 * [Implicit flow](implicit-flow)
 * [Authorization code flow](authorization-code-flow)